aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 });
 ```

+## Initial pipeline deployment

 You provision this pipeline by making sure the target environment has been
-bootstrapped (see below), and then executing `cdk deploy PipelineStack`
+bootstrapped (see below), and then executing deploying the `PipelineStack`
 *once*.
 Afterwards, the pipeline will keep itself up-to-date.

 > **Important**: be sure to `git commit` and `git push` before deploying the